Understanding Drug Manufacturing Laws in Texas

 Collateral Consequences

 A drug manufacturing conviction in Texas leads to severe and lasting consequences beyond direct legal penalties.
 It results in a permanent felony criminal record, significantly limiting future employment opportunities, often causing professional license revocation, and leading to driver's license suspension.
 Individuals also face financial aid ineligibility, housing difficulties, and a pervasive social stigma.
-For non-U.S. citizens, such convictions are considered "aggravated felonies," leading to immediate deportation and permanent inadmissibility.
+For non-U.S. citizens, such convictions are considered "aggravated felonies," which can lead to deportation and long-term inadmissibility.
 Additionally, a felony conviction results in the loss of voting and firearms rights, brings strict probation/parole conditions, and can lead to enhanced penalties for future offenses.

 Building a Strategic Defense Against Drug Manufacturing Charges